Trodelvy® (sacituzumab govitecan-hziy)

 aFive patients did not have tumor assessment for PD-L1.

-TEAEs reported in the safety-evaluable population (patients who received ≥1 dose of study treatment; N=63), are shown in Tables 4 and 5.
+TEAEs reported in the safety-evaluable population (patients who received ≥1 dose of study treatment; N=63) are shown in Table 4 and Table 5.
 Any-grade TEAEs were reported in all patients, with 90% related to study treatment.

 TEAEs, n (%)